 The feature is still limited to selected advertisers but its positive outcomes are sure to encourage wider availability in the future.
-Beijing Fotoable, one of the first companies to try it, saw an increase of 30% ‘return on ad spend’(ROAS).
+Beijing Fotoable, one of the first companies to try it, saw an increase of 30% return on ad spend.

 Small and indie game developers who are on a tight ad budget will find this upcoming feature helpful in making their money go a long way.
 By allowing game marketers to set minimum ROAS to reach players who are most likely to engage with their game, marketers are able to minimize spending on those who are less likely to.

-To start advertising on Facebook, you will need to create an ad account at Facebook Business first.
-After that, you’ll be presented with a 7-step process that will help you get started by setting advertising objectives and learning about your target audience through the Audience Insights Tool.
+To start advertising on Facebook, you will need to create an ad account on Facebook Business first.
+After that, you’ll be presented with a 7-step process that will help you get started by setting advertising objectives and learning about your target audience through the Audience Insights tool.

 From there, you can set either a daily or a lifetime budget for your campaign.
-You will also have full control of which ad formats you want to use.
+You will also have full control over which ad formats you want to use.

-Speaking of tailored strategies, there are some tweaks you can do before and after the launch your campaign that will help you to better optimize your ads for the best results.
+There are some tweaks you can do before and after launching your campaign that will optimize your ads for the best results.